For the next part of this series, please click here (Back to Red: Part One).

 Relieved that she had confirmation Sandy was alive, Angie suddenly glared at her phone’s screen, Did she just ignore my call?
 With that, she began banging the base of her palm high on the door.
 She did so with such force it would’ve made the SWAT team door knocker look like a limp-wristed wet blanket.
 In truth, she damn near cracked a glass panel.

-After a half-dozen strikes, a mad gallop came down the main staircase accompanied by the fast swoosh of distorted burgundy, gold, and grey.
+After a half-dozen strikes, a mad gallop came down the main staircase accompanied by the fast swoosh of distorted green, white, and orange.
 Anzhelina knew that pyjama set anywhere.
-It sure as hell wasn’t the traditional attire of the Canes stanning motherfucker.
 Fuming, she stood there expectantly in front of the locked entrance with her arms clutching all of the bills and magazines.

 “Oi!
 What the fuck do you think you’re doing banging on –” Sandra was already half through a rant by the time she threw back open her front door.
 Angie was the last person she expected to see.
 In fact, Sandra didn’t even know who she expected to see on her door step.
-It was clear the blonde was not pleased.
+It was clear that the Grim Reaper, how many people both inside and outside of their family referred to Angie though never to her face, was less than pleased with her response time.
 “What the hell are you doing here?”

 Whatever offense Angie had taken about her call being ignored dissipated once she saw the state of her sister.
 The stained pyjamas, birds nest of hair.
 Green eyes fell to the box tucked under Sandra’s arm.
 Was she smoking again?
 Cigars, even?
 She reflexively wrinkled her nose at the thought.
 At least she was speaking to a live person and not trying to identify a bloated corpse.
 So there was that.
 Tilting her head left and right as if to check corners before clearing a room, Angie took a quick survey of the front part of the house’s ground floor.
 Barely lived in.
 It was still hard to determine if Sandra was moving out or just preparing for an Angela Bassett Waiting to Exhale Moment in which she would enthusiastically join in, especially if it meant torching any University of Miami memorabilia that had been left behind.